srycyk/mine/README.md

 from the supplied class: *Mine::App::RunnerBase*.

 Another way is to run a Ruby script from the command line directly.
-As with the preceding, the main class needs to inherit from *Mine::App::RunnerBase*, but in this context the application class needs to have a few lines added for configuration.
+Unlike the preceding, the main class needs to inherit from *Mine::App::RunnerBaseCL*.

 The former is better for big jobs, the latter for quick results.